macejiko/rf_boilerplate/README.md

 > Template for RF test runner for fast installation and usage for new project

-User Guide is available [here](http://robotframework.org/robotframework/2.8.6/RobotFrameworkUserGuide.html)
+Robot Framework User Guide is available [here](http://robotframework.org/robotframework/2.8.6/RobotFrameworkUserGuide.html)

 ## Prerequirements